-- → Develop a new HR strategy aligned with the changing organisational and business reality of the AgoraGroup.
-The new strategy will address current HR management challenges and needs and support theachievement of business objectives - → Implement a plan to reduce the pay gap in the Agora Group, including measures to reduce the pay gapbetween employees of different genders, ages or positions - \rightarrow Conduct a NPS (Net Promoter Score) survey for the entire Agora Group to assess employee satisfactionand identify areas for improvement.
-The results of the survey will be used to further improve the employeeexperience. - → Develop a diversity strategy for the Agora Group, including updating the Agora Group Diversity Policy.
-This policy will focus on promoting diversity and equality in the workplace, ensuring that appropriatemeasures and procedures are in place for all employees, regardless of gender, age, background or sexual orientation.
+- 1 Develop a new HR strategy aligned with the changing organisational and business reality of the Agora Group.
+The new strategy will address current HR management challenges and needs and support the achievement of business objectives. - 2 Conduct a NPS (Net Promoter Score) survey for the entire Agora Group to assess employee satisfaction and identify areas for improvement.
+The results of the survey will be used to further improve the employee experience. - 3 Implement a plan to reduce the pay gap in the Agora Group, including measures to reduce the pay gap between employees of different genders, ages or positions. - 4 Develop a diversity strategy for the Agora Group, including updating the Agora Group Diversity Policy.
+This policy will focus on promoting diversity and equality in the workplace, ensuring that appropriate measures and procedures are in place for all employees, regardless of gender, age, background or sexual orientation.